plone/docs-guide/docs/editorial/accessibility.md

 - Use meaningful link text.
 Links should make sense when read out of context.
 - Don't use *click here* or *read this document*.
-- Avoid adjacent links or put a character in between to separate them.
+- Avoid adjacent links or put a character between to separate them.

 ## Images